 Most eBay product research advice is a tool dump.
 Open Terapeak, scroll Watch Count, eyeball AliExpress trends, hope something clicks.
 That works for nobody scaling past 50 listings, because you cannot tell a one-off spike from a real demand pattern by squinting at dashboards.

 What actually works is a five-stage workflow that turns research into a series of yes/no decisions.
+Ecomli is an AI-powered dropshipping automation platform for eBay sellers, and it automates the heaviest stages of this exact workflow — we will flag where as we go.
 Each stage filters out products that look promising but won't survive the next test.
 By the end, what's left is small, but every item has demand evidence, supplier coverage, and margin headroom worth listing for.

-Stage 1: Build a candidate pool from demand signals, not vibes
+Stage 1: Build an eBay product research pool from demand signals, not vibes

-The four sources worth pulling from every week:
+The sources worth pulling from every week, strongest first:

-• eBay Trending (ebay.com/trending) — surfaces categories with sustained search velocity, refreshed daily.
+- eBay Trending (ebay.com/trending) — surfaces categories with sustained search velocity, refreshed daily.
+A free secondary widener.

-• Watch Count — products with high watcher counts on eBay listings indicate buyer interest that hasn't converted yet, often because of price or shipping.
-That's an opportunity gap if you can solve either.
+- Watch Count — high watcher counts indicate buyer interest that hasn't converted, often on price or shipping.
+An opportunity gap if you can solve either.

-The output of stage 1 is a flat list of 40 to 60 candidate products.
+The output of stage 1 is a flat list of 40 to 60 candidate products, with the Smart Scraper winners already carrying a matched supplier.
 Don't filter yet.
 Volume of options at the top of the funnel is the point.

 Stage 2: Filter by sell-through rate, not search volume